hermit-os/hermit-rs/examples/hermit-wasm/README.md

 # Hermit-WASM - Running WASM modules inside a lightweight VM

 Hermit-Wasm is able to run WASM Modules on top of the Unikernel [Hermit](https://hermit-os.org/) inside a lightweight virtual machine.
-Its purpose is to enable applications to safely run untrusted or third party Wasm code within a VM with very low latency/overhead.
+Its purpose is to enable applications to safely run untrusted or third party WASM code within a VM with very low latency/overhead.

-The current version of _Hermit-WASM_ requires the Rust's nightly compiler and is a prototype, which just supports the target [wasm32-wasip1](https://doc.rust-lang.org/rustc/platform-support/wasm32-wasip1.html) and [wasm32-wasip1-threads](https://doc.rust-lang.org/rustc/platform-support/wasm32-wasip1-threads.html).
+The current version of _Hermit-WASM_ requires the Rust's nightly compiler and is a prototype, which just supports the target [wasm32-wasip1](https://doc.rust-lang.org/rustc/platform-support/wasm32-wasip1.html).
 In addition, _Hermit-WASM_ realizes only a subset of the required [bindings](https://github.com/WebAssembly/WASI/blob/main/legacy/preview1/docs.md).

 ## Requirements

 * [`rustup`](https://www.rust-lang.org/tools/install)
-* Install required toolchains: `rustup target add wasm32-wasip1`
+* Install required toolchain: `rustup target add wasm32-wasip1`

 ## Building from source

 To build from source, simply checkout the code and use `cargo build` with a hermit target.
-The following commands build _Hermit-WASM_ for a _x86_64_ processor:
+The following commands build _Hermit-WASM_ for _x86_64_ processors:

 ```sh
 # clone Hermit repository